Date Joined: March 26, 2013

 Birthday: January 7

-Sadly my beloved brother who made his goal of becoming American last year, passed away so suddenly on 6th October 2014.
+Sadly my beloved brother who made his goal of becoming American shortly before he passed away so suddenly on 6th October 2014.
 He had just arrived back in the USA after 2 weeks with his daughters here in Aus.
-Please people if you are flying/driving long distances, make sure you get up and move and stretch your body.
 He died of an embolism - massive heart attack.
 He was a true man, a genuine pearl and my big brother!

 Baroque music, Tudor etc, wind intrumentals.
-The humble old recorder, yes folks, those years of torture in the old school hall became quite a passion, thanks to my brother. my first voluntary purchase was a German handmade wood descant, followed by a gorgeous Treble~ the hollow haunting tones and the woodsey smell, pure heaven!
+The humble old recorder, yes folks, those years of torture in the old school hall became quite a passion, thanks to my brother.
+My first voluntary purchase was a German handmade wood descant, followed by a gorgeous Treble~ the hollow haunting tones and the woodsey smell, pure heaven!
 Perhaps i spent a lifetime in Medieval times! i can pick a crumphorn a mile away in an orchestral piece.
-I adore the Cello, after a lifetime of loving Elgar, hearing mums records of Jacqueline Duprey, realizing the depth of mood one can create by Enya, the sound so strirring, my man encouraged me to buy one, so I am melding with the tonal qualities of my instrument and having a marvelous time.
+I adore the Cello, after a lifetime of loving Elgar, hearing mums records of Jacqueline Duprey...(realizing the depth of mood one can create by modern Enya, the sound so strirring.)
+My man encouraged me to buy one, so I am melding with the tonal qualities of my instrument and having a marvelous time.
 I am in nursery school all over again!
 In the modern world, I find voice fascinating, pure joy and mood, I have belonged to several choirs over the years.
-Artists like Enya is a favourite, Adele's amazing voice, ABBA, chorale, i don't mind a bit of opera, I love Musicals, Phantom of the Opera, Les Mis, I sing where ere I go, whether permitted or not (then i do it quietly) Thank goodness I can sing! my kids used to say "be quiet mum!", but that made me more joyous!
-They didn't want to be noticed, but really don't mind.
+Artists like Josh Groban, pure heaven, Ian Anderson from Jethro Tull!
+ABBA, Adele, Enya is a favourite songstress.
+Chorale, I love Musicals, Phantom of the Opera, Les Mis, I sing where ere I go, whether permitted or not (then i do it quietly) Thank goodness I can sing! my kids used to say "be quiet mum!", but that made me more joyous!
+They didn't want to be noticed, but really didn't mind.
 My daughter now joins in with me, down the high street.

-Bookwise, I adore the classics like Jane Austin, Charlotte Bronte, George Elliot, &tc., I am a very old fashioned girl.
+Bookwise, I adore the classics like Jane Austen, Walter Scott, Shakespeare, I am a very old fashioned girl.
 Josephine Tey, Ngaio Marsh & Georgette Heyer.
-I have found a modern author i cannot put down, Kerry Greenwood an Aussie who writes the most descriptive and natural women in sound believable mysteries...
-Heavenly Pleasures, Earthly Delights, etc.
+I have found a couple of modern authors i cannot put down, Lee Childs, his Jack Reacher themed series really describes my dear brothers character, a gentleman yet willing to step in with a warning first. ditto for Nick Pierce; Kerry Greenwood an Aussie woman who writes the most descriptive natural of women sounding believable in her mysteries...
+Heavenly Pleasures, Earthly Delights, etc. & Phryne Fisher Mysteries.

 I love the earthy nature loving Jeffrey Farnol, for